Shreya-Codes1210/ML-multi-linear-regression/README.md

-# Linear Regression – Predicting Canada's Per Capita Income
+# Multi Linear Regression – Predicting Canada's Per Capita Income

 This project demonstrates how to use **Linear Regression** to predict Canada's per capita income based on historical data using Python and scikit-learn.